Machado's grand slam in 10th lifts Padres over Rangers 6-3 - WHIZ News

 Tatis also leads MLB with 29 RBIs and 24 runs, and is tied for the lead with six steals.

 Tatis has homered three times in this series, including twice for seven RBIs in Monday night’s 14-4 win at Arlington.
 Among them was a grand slam on a 3-0 pitch from Juan Nicasio with the Padres leading by seven runs, reigniting arguments over baseball’s “unwritten rules.”
-Tatis’ slam angered the Rangers and even raised the eyebrows of Padres rookie manager Jayce Tingler, who initially wasn’t overly pleased because the 21-year-old shortstop missed a take sign before hitting his first career slam.

-Tingler initially called it a “learning opportunity,” but said the next day he should have used a better choice of words.
+Tatis’ slam angered the Rangers.

-After Tatis’ slam, reliever Ian Gibaut threw Machado, leading to a three-game suspension for the reliever, which was reduced to two games, and one game for manager Chris Woodward.
+After Tatis’ slam, reliever Ian Gibaut threw behind Machado, leading to a three-game suspension for the reliever, which was reduced to two games, and one game for Woodward.

 Roughned Odor homered off Chris Paddack with one out in the second, his third.